Canasapura: History

-The time of the establishment of Sri Canasa is still unknown.
-It probably existed parallel to the Dvaravati culture of the Mon in what is now central Thailand.
-According to the inscriptions of Bo Ika and Sri Canasa written in Khmer, it must have been located on the periphery of the sphere of influence of Dvaravati, a network of city-states in the Chao Phraya Plain.
-According to these texts, both Hinduism and Buddhism were practiced in the community.
+The time of the establishment of Canāśa is unknown.
+It probably existed parallel to the Dvaravati culture of the Mon in what is now central Thailand, and the Khmer of its two inscriptions has been taken to place it on the periphery of the Dvaravati sphere, a network of city-states in the Chao Phraya plain.
+Both Hinduism and Buddhism were practised there.